-As of 2015 the name of the building is John T. Rettaliata Engineering Center.
-It is no longer referred to as Engineering 1 Building or E1.
+Engineering 1 Building or E1 is now the John T. Rettaliata Engineering Center.
 Rettaliata Center or simply the center are acceptable on subsequent references.

 Daniel F. and Ada L. Rice Campus in formal references, Rice Campus in casual and subsequent references.

 Lowercase unless part of a formal name, e.g., They went to the Spring Fling dance.
 But spring semester.
-Note: There is no comma when used with a year, e.g., spring 2000.
+Note: There is no comma when used with a year, as in spring 2000.
 Prefer spring 2000 as opposed to spring of 2000.

 second and subsequent references